Nuwira/tunggorono/readme.md

 composer create-project nuwira/tunggorono path/where/to/install --prefer-dist --dev
 ```

-Or you can clone this repository and then `composer update` from the path.
+Or you can clone this repository and then `composer install` from the path.

 ### Set Environment

-Edit the `.env` file, fill the database section.
+Copy `.env.example` file to `.env` and then edit the `.env` file, fill the database section.

 ```bash
 APP_ENV=local